Psychtoolbox-3/psychtoolbox-3.github.com/docs/AdditiveBlendingForLinearSuperpositionTutorial.md

 a gain factor, the gains increasing linearly from the left border to the
 right border of the display.
 See "help [VignettingCorrectionDemo](VignettingCorrectionDemo)" for more
 details of this feature.

+The fifth optional parameter 'useVulkan' if provided and set to 1, will try
+to use a Vulkan based display backend, instead of the standard [OpenGL](OpenGL) based
+display backend.
+See "help [PsychVulkan](PsychVulkan)" for system requirements and caveats.

 Please note: Most of these modes only show expected results when the